-Franklin House was built by convicts in 1838 for a former convict, Britton Jones, who had been sentenced to Tasmania for stealing a large quantity of lead!
+Franklin House was built by convicts in 1838 for former convict, Britton Jones.
+He had been sentenced to Tasmania for stealing a large quantity of lead!
 It is quite incredible that a former convict was able to afford to build such a beautiful house, particularly as it wasn’t his principal residence.
 Jones planned Franklin House as a “Gentleman’s Residence” (that is, he did not build it for his family).
-It was rented out for a time and then, in 1842, Franklin House became a renowned school, the Classical and Commercial School, run by Mr. Hawkes, for which the house is most famous.
+It was rented out for a time and then, in 1842, Franklin House became a renowned school: The Classical and Commercial School, run by Mr. Hawkes.

-Set to be destroyed in 1960, the house itself was redeemed by the National Trust in Tasmania (which was formed solely to save the property).
+Set to be destroyed in 1960, the house was redeemed by the National Trust in Tasmania (which had been formed solely to save the property).
 Franklin House is a double-story house with adjoining school room and kitchens.
 It has some unique features, such as a folding door (with doors inserted in its panels!) as a partition in the large upstairs room.
 The National Trust have also furnished Franklin House with a variety of interesting objects.
-Due to its string of owners, the furniture is not original, however, you will see some stunning pieces such as a curved cupboard for curing bacon, a trunk owned by Charles II and a long case clock made by another former convict, James Oatley (who has a Sydney suburb named after him).
+Due to its string of owners, the furniture is not original.
+However, you will see some stunning pieces such as a curved cupboard for curing bacon, a trunk owned by Charles II and a long case clock made by another former convict, James Oatley (who has a Sydney suburb named after him).

-Franklin House is located in Franklin Village (a part of what is today the suburb of Youngtown), about 10 minutes south of Launceston, on Hobart Road, the former highway between Hobart and Launceston.
-There is ample on-site parking, as well as street parking nearby (if you’re there on a very busy day).
+Franklin House is located in Franklin Village (in the suburb of Youngtown), about 10 minutes south of Launceston, on Hobart Road.
+This was the former highway between Hobart and Launceston.
+There is ample on-site parking, as well as street parking nearby.